rdeneau/book-typescript-object-creation/doc/class-basics.md

 ## Conclusion

-Even with the nicer syntax in ES6, the "class pattern" is still considered as an overkill by a part of JavaScript community:
+Developers with a background in C#, Java or other similar OOP languages are confortable using classes.
+Indeed, nothing can be outside classes except enum in most of these languages!
+But it's not true in JavaScript.
+Even with the nicer syntax in ES6, the "class pattern" is still viewed as an overkill by a part of JavaScript community:

 - [`class` isn’t a baby  —  it’s a monster!](https://medium.com/@_ericelliott/class-isn-t-a-baby-it-s-a-monster-807a0f0b1298),
 - [Why Composition is Harder with Classes](https://medium.com/javascript-scene/why-composition-is-harder-with-classes-c3e627dcd0aa).

 Indeed, object literals and factories may do the job easier and better in most cases.

-But it's quite a different thing with TypeScript classes because there are enough additional features to balance class pattern issues.
-It's part of what TypeScript offers to enable a classical OOP using for instances [GoF Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) and [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)).
-It can easier and more totally fulfill C#/Java programmer needs.
+But it's quite a different story with TypeScript classes because there are enough additional features to balance class pattern issues.
+It's part of what TypeScript offers to enable a classical OOP for instance using [GoF Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) and applying [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)).
+It can fulfill C#/Java programmer needs easier and more completely.
 This is one of the reasons why [Angular](https://angular.io/) favors TypeScript and why Angular components are class-based.

+Likewise, some frameworks that offered their own class features have turned back to the standardized ES6 classes, e.g. [React](https://reactjs.org/) and its `React.createClass()` method.
+Perhaps it's a result of the [Vanilla JavaScript movement](https://en.wikipedia.org/wiki/JavaScript#Vanilla_JavaScript).
+Be that as it may, I thing it's a good thing because it's more valuable for a team to have consistent coding styles, based on standards, and to write code more decoupled with external frameworks, especially because front/web framework turnover is very fast.

-We have not yet analyse and discuss about [class inheritance](class-inheritance.md), supported by both ES6 and TypeScript.
+Still we have not yet analyse and discuss about [class inheritance](class-inheritance.md), supported by both ES6 and TypeScript.
 But this conclusion remains valid because we can use classes with or without class inheritance.